MorrisLLC/grunt-war/README.md

 ## Release History

+#### 0.4.0
+* This build uses streams to build the WAR and can process vastly larger projects (huge) than in prior versions.
+This should fix the "Out of memory error - FATAL ERROR". that has been reported by a few individuals.

 #### 0.3.4
 * If the project being processed provides a top level WEB-INF/web.xml then grunt-war will use it in lieu of generating one automatically and will ignore the webxml options configured on the grunt-war task.